vlcinsky/doit-task-context-study/README.rst

 - have number of actions in single task, which shall share some common parameters.
-- propose constructs allowing to share these parameters in clean way.
+- propose constructs allowing to share these parameters in a clean way.

 Sample set of tasks: